upscalesoftware/stdlib-object-lifecycle/README.md

 - Watch any object w/o modifying its source code
 - Count objects that are alive at any given time
 - Deallocate circular references awaiting garbage collection
 - Assert all watched objects have been destroyed
+- Debug objects that have not been destroyed

 ## Installation